 Do you remember life before diabetes?

-If it's been years since you were diagnosed, it may be hard to recall what it was like before the daily concern about food, glucose levels and diabetes care.
+If it's been years since you were diagnosed, it may be hard to recall what it was like before the daily concern about diabetes nutrition, healthy glucose levels and care management.
 Over time, it can be a challenge to stay positive, especially after a setback.
 It's a life-long commitment to keep your diabetes in check day in and day out, and it's natural to find managing your health taxing.

 While it's nearly impossible to keep negative thoughts away all the time, there are simple daily strategies you can take to help maintain an overall positive mindset and live a happy, fulfilling life.